mortdiggiddy/go-ws-gateway-proxy/README.md

 **Why JWT?**

 - Because it's interoperable with any **OIDC-compliant identity provider** (like Keycloak, Auth0, AWS Cognito, Azure AD)
-- JWTs can be **embedded in MQTT CONNECT packets**, used as initial messages, or sent in headers in future extensions
+- JWTs can be **embedded in MQTT CONNECT packets**, used as initial messages, sent in headers, or attached a (http-only) session cookie
 - This allows the gateway to be a proper **security enforcement boundary**, even when the backend lacks native identity controls

 **This project is that gateway.**